andrewjw/site/_posts/2012-01-12-back-garden-weather-in-couchdb-part-3.md

 get a complete copy of the code.

 To start the function we load the templates and code that we need using the CouchApp macros.
-Next we return the appropriate <tt>Content-Type</tt> header, and then we create the object that we'll pass to Mustache when we've processed everything.
+Next we return the appropriate `Content-Type` header, and then we create the object that we'll pass to Mustache when we've processed everything.

 {% highlight javascript %}